Aratupuzha

-Arattupuzha is a village near kayamkulam of Karthikappally Taluk in Alappuzha district in Kerala, India.
+Arattupuzha is a village near Haripad of Karthikappally Taluk in Alappuzha district in Kerala, India.

 Arattupuzha is the south-west part of Alappuzha district, Kerala, India.
 It is close to the Arabian Sea and was affected by the tsunami created by the 2004 Indian Ocean earthquake.
 Kayamkulam Kayal passes through this village.
 Arattupuzha panchayat is further divided into 18 wards on either side of Kayamkulam Kayal.